-To illustrate, twelve years ago we were contacted by François Redien, the owner of the Château de Cherveux, built by Robert de Conyngham during the turbulent middle ages!
+To illustrate, eighteen years ago we were contacted by François Redien, the owner of the Château de Cherveux, built by Robert de Conyngham during the turbulent middle ages!
 We sent a copy of our first foreign language newsletter, our January 15, 2003 edition, translated into French, to François, and featured his chateau in our April 15, 2003 edition which included the letter written in the year 1456 from King James II of Scotland to King Charles VII of France regarding Robert de Conyngham.
 We worked together with him to research his Cunningham connections and prepared a specially bound French translation of the new edition of our Clan Cunningham Origins, Heritage and Traditions book, with a new chapter dedicated to the Scottish/French "Auld Alliance", as a gift, presented to him in person on November 21, 2003 by our High Commissioner at the St Andrews Gala and celebration dinner which took place at the château, for display and reference in the Chateau de Cherveux to inform guests of its Cunningham origins.
 Pascale Hime, pictured at right, was a graduate student at the University of Colorado, Boulder, while she completed the translation, and is a native speaker of both French and English.
 The book is beautifically bound in leather with the Glencairn Arms in gold-foil stamped on its cover.

 Our Clan Cunningham Society, continues to forge ahead into the 21st century with a clear vision for the future of an honorable Clan Cunningham presence in our contemporary era, and with a sharp eye back to the noble Cunningham heritage and esteemed reputation.
 We welcome you to join Clan Cunningham and be a part of the Clan Cunningham RISING!